lim74/LncDC/README.md

 ## Pre-requisite
 python 3 >= 3.9; pandas >= 1.4.2; numpy >= 1.23; scikit-learn >= 1.1.1; xgboost >= 1.6.1; imbalanced-learn >= 0.9.1; biopython >= 1.79; tqdm >= 4.64.0

 ViennaRNA (Optional, only required when using secondary structure features for prediction.
-Can be installed by conda: conda install -c bioconda viennarna)
+Can be installed by:
+    1) CONDA: conda install -c bioconda viennarna
+    2) Or install from the official ViennaRNA website: https://www.tbi.univie.ac.at/RNA/ )

 Note: biopython is currently not supported by python 3.10, please use python 3.9!